 What is Gypsy Pond?

-Gypsy Pond Music is an annual installation by the Digital Music Ensemble.
-Each fall, the class studies the meaning of labyrinths in various mythologies and religions.
-After each student creates and discusses the meaning of their own labyrinth, the class decides on major themes that resonate such as meaning, choice, destiny, etc. With those themes in mind, the students set out to create a visual and sonic installation to be featured on the pond for a week.
+Gypsy Pond Music is an annual installation (through 2016) by the Digital Music Ensemble.
+Each fall, the class studied the meaning of labyrinths in various mythologies and religions.
+After each student created and discussed the meaning of their own labyrinth, the class decided on major themes that resonated such as meaning, choice, destiny, etc. With those themes in mind, the students set out to create a visual and sonic installation to be featured on the pond for a week.
 These projects have varied wildly throughout the years, featuring everything from very literal labyrinths, MIDI ducks, giant tetrahedrons, to bowls of fire.
 Below are a selection of videos, images, and explanations of Gypsy Pond throughout the years.